likelihood: Pedigree likelihood

 alleleLimit

 A positive number or Inf (default).
-If the mutation model is not generally lumpable, and the allele count exceeds this limit, switch to an equal model with the same rate and reapply lumping.
+If the mutation model is not generally lumpable, and the allele count exceeds this limit, the calculation switches to an equal mutation model to enable lumping.
+This is an approximation intended to avoid very large computations.

 logbase